 Whenever possible, minimally invasive procedures are used, with the assistance of highly advanced technology.
-We are among a select group of children’s hospitals using Visualase laser ablation technology and the ROSA surgical robot to perform minimally invasive epilepsy surgery.
+We are among a select group of pediatric programs using Visualase laser ablation technology and the ROSA surgical robot to perform minimally invasive epilepsy surgery.
+Learn more.

 The Division continues to offer tertiary-care services for complex cases, including cerebrovascular disease, skull-base surgery and minimally invasive endoscopic approaches.

-- Is first in the country to use the ROSA robot to perform an endoscopic third ventriculostomy procedure for the treatment of hydrocephalus.
+- First in the country to use the ROSA robot to perform an endoscopic third ventriculostomy procedure for the treatment of hydrocephalus.

-- Is internationally known for craniofacial surgery, genetics and dysmorphology, neurological surgery, bone biology and research, and information technology.
+- Internationally known for craniofacial surgery, genetics and dysmorphology, neurological surgery, bone biology and research, and information technology.